On the cuspidal support of discrete series for $p$-adic quasisplit $Sp(N)$ and $SO(N)$: Endoscopy

 where

 under the isomorphism $\S{\p} \cong \S{\underline{\p}}$. \end{enumerate}

 \end{theorem}

 \begin{remark} Although we only state the theorem for discrete parameters, these statements are also true for tempered parameters (once we extend the definition $(H, \p_{H}) \rightarrow (\p, s)$ appropriately).
 The two identities \eqref{eq: character relation GL(N)} and \eqref{eq: character relation} are the ones we call (twisted) endoscopic character identities in the end of Section~\ref{sec: parameters of supercuspidal representations}, and they are also often referred to as (twisted) character relations.
 There are some ambiguities that we need to clarify in such identities.
 On one hand, in the definition of $f_{N^{\theta}}(\r_{\p})$ we need to choose a normalization of the intertwining operator $A_{\r_{\p}}(\theta_{N})$.
 In this theorem, we require $A_{\r_{\p}}(\theta_{N})$ to fix some Whittaker functional for $\r_{\p}$.
 On the other hand, in the definition of the transfer maps there is also a normalization issue.
-To resolve that, we need to fix certain (resp. $\theta_{N}$-stable) Whittaker datum for $G$ (resp. $GL(N)$), and we will take the so-called Whittaker normalization on the transfer maps. \end{remark}
+To resolve that, we need to fix certain (resp. $\theta_{N}$-stable) Whittaker datum for $G$ (resp. $GL(N)$), and we will take the so-called Whittaker normalization on the transfer maps.
+Finally, the stable invariant distribution $f(\p)$ for $f \in \sH(G)$ is uniquely determined by $\r_{\p}$ for the transfer map \eqref{eq: twisted endoscopic transfer} is surjective onto the space of $\Sigma_{0}$-invariant stable orbital integrals of $G(F)$. \end{remark}

 When $G$ is special even orthogonal, we have an additional character identity.
 To state it, we need to identify $C^{\infty}_{c}(G(F) \rtimes \theta_{0})$ with $C^{\infty}_{c}(G(F))$ by sending $g \rtimes \theta_{0}$ to $g$, so the twisted transfer map on $C^{\infty}_{c}(G(F))$ can also be translated to $C^{\infty}_{c}(G(F) \rtimes \theta_{0})$.